February 23 – April 1, 2018

 Terttu Uibopuu’s exhibition is organized by University Galleries’ Curator Jason Judd and is sponsored by the Harold K. Sage Foundation and the Illinois State University Foundation Fund.
 Programs at University Galleries are sponsored in part by the Illinois Arts Council Agency.
 The artist reception is co-sponsored by Hyatt Place, Bloomington-Normal.

-A publication is forthcoming, with an essay by Estonian art historian Liisa Kaljula and a foreword by exhibition curator Jason Judd.
+This 72-page catalogue includes an essay by Estonian art historian Liisa Kaljula and a foreword by exhibition curator Jason Judd.

 Friday, February 23